russellanderson325/ZipApp/README.md

 `open -a Simulator`

 #### Install Packages with CocoaPod
-In the *zip-master3/ios* directory run
+In the `zip-master3/ios` directory run.
+This can take a long time.

-`pod install`
+`pod install --verbose`
 #### Run Flutter Install

+In `zip-master3` directory

 `fvm flutter run`

-*Output should look similar to this*
+*The output should be similar to this*

 ```
-Launching lib/main.dart on iPhone SE (3rd generation) in debug mode...
+Launching lib/main.dart on iPhone 8 in debug mode...
-Running pod install...
+Running Xcode build...
+Xcode build done.
+14.1s
+Waiting for iPhone 8 to report its views...
+6ms
+Syncing files to device iPhone 8...
+309ms

+Flutter run key commands.
+r Hot reload. 🔥🔥🔥
+R Hot restart.
+h Repeat this help message.
+d Detach (terminate "flutter run" but leave application running).
+c Clear the screen
+q Quit (terminate the application on the device).
+An Observatory debugger and profiler on iPhone 8 is available at: http://127.0.0.1:50900/E25X8NkTw1I=/
 ```